Lab 5: Svelte II (Loading Data & Reactivity)

 .
 It’s time to move all of that logic to Svelte!

-We have already seen how to use expressions in { ... }
+We have already seen how to use curly bracket expressions (i.e. { ... }

 ), which is not part of the Svelte component tree.
 If you recall, the <html>